ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.md

 /remember and World Info.
 How you go about that is what we will discuss later on in this guide.

-### The Hand-Off
+### From Prompt to Story

 Perhaps the most important part of a prompt---especially for erotic writing---is the final section where what you have written is going to be continued by the AI or the player.
-This final segment of a prompt is the \"Hand-Off\", and its construction is something you should pay very close attention to if you want your prompt to function correctly.
+This final segment of a prompt and its construction is something you should pay very close attention to if you want your prompt to function correctly.
 What the tail end of your prompt can look like is limitless, but what it must include is a very clear path forward for the AI and the player.

 Once again, erotic writing prompts hinge on situational action, so in most cases having the end of your prompt act a segue into a specific